-Looking for a way to entertain a group of kids on a camping trip?
-Need an activity idea for a camping-themed party?
-These camping games are kid-friendly, but fun for adults, too.
+If you need activity ideas for a camping-themed party or a way to entertain your kids when you are camping, these games are kid-friendly, but fun for adults, too.
 So gather around the campsite and gear up for some outdoor play designed to make everyone a happy camper.

 01 of 10